Fashion App Development for a Model Scouting Platform

 A fleet telematics device manufacturer turned to Iflexion to develop a multi-functional web vehicle tracking system along with the matching mobile apps for iOS and Android.

-Iflexion redesigned the corporate portal for a leading U.S. provider of business automation solutions.
-Enhanced UX/UI invigorated brand communication and corporate culture while reducing expenses associated with the portal’s support.
+Iflexion redesigned the corporate sales knowledge portal for a leading US provider of business automation solutions.
+The enhanced UX/UI invigorated brand communication and corporate culture while reducing expenses associated with the portal support.

 WANT TO START A PROJECT?